Jerry L. Webster v. Mountain Rose Homeowners Association

 Administrative Law Judge (ALJ)

-An official (Thomas Shedden in this case) who presides over administrative hearings, makes findings of fact and conclusions of law, and issues decisions and orders.
+An official (Thomas Shedden in this case) who presides over hearings at an administrative agency to resolve disputes.

 Burden of Proof